SWG 554 Movie Analysis

 To check if the library has a movie:

-2. Enter the movie title and switch the box that currently says Everything to Catalog.
+2. Enter the movie title and switch the box that currently says All Items to Video.

 3. Click Search.